microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-4-integrate-azure-ai-foundry-agent-with-m365-agents-sdk.md

 ```
  protected async Task OnMessageAsync(ITurnContext turnContext, ITurnState turnState, CancellationToken cancellationToken)
     {
         // get the Azure AI Agent
-   var agentClient = _projectClient.GetAgentsClient();
-   var agentModel = await agentClient.GetAgentAsync(_agentId, cancellationToken);
+        var agentModel = await _projectClient.Administration.GetAgentAsync(_agentId, cancellationToken);
-   var agent = new AzureAIAgent(agentModel, agentClient);
+        var agent = new AzureAIAgent(agentModel, _projectClient);

         try
         {
             // send the initial message
             await turnContext.StreamingResponse.QueueInformativeUpdateAsync("Working on it...", cancellationToken);

             // increment the message count in state
             int count = turnState.Conversation.IncrementMessageCount();
             turnContext.StreamingResponse.QueueTextChunk($"({count}) ");

             var fileReferences = new List<FileReference>();
             var citations = new List<Citation>();
             var quote = string.Empty;

             // create the chat message to send to the agent
             var message = new ChatMessageContent(AuthorRole.User, turnContext.Activity.Text);

             // stream the response from the agent to the user
             await foreach (StreamingChatMessageContent chunk in agent.InvokeStreamingAsync(message, cancellationToken: cancellationToken))
             {
                 // get the annotation content from the message chunk items, if there are any
                 var annotations = chunk.Items.OfType<StreamingAnnotationContent>();
                 foreach (StreamingAnnotationContent annotation in annotations)
                 {
                     // check if the file reference already exists in the list and skip it if it does
-               if (fileReferences.Any(fr => fr.Quote == annotation.Quote)) { continue; }
+                    if (fileReferences.Any(fr => fr.Quote == annotation.Label)) { continue; }

-               var agentFile = await agent.Client.GetFileAsync(annotation.FileId, cancellationToken);
+                    var agentFile = await agent.Client.Files.GetFileAsync(annotation.ReferenceId, cancellationToken);
                     var citation = new Citation(string.Empty, agentFile.Value.Filename, "https://m365.cloud.microsoft/chat");

-               var fileReference = new FileReference(agentFile.Value.Id, agentFile.Value.Filename, annotation.Quote, citation);
+                    var fileReference = new FileReference(agentFile.Value.Id, agentFile.Value.Filename, annotation.Label, citation);
                     fileReferences.Add(fileReference);
                 }

                 // if the message chunk content is empty, we can skip it
                 // this happens when the chunk contains StreamingAnnotationContent items
                 if (chunk.Content == null) { continue; }

                 // if the previous message chunk contained the citation quote, we can process it now
                 if (quote != string.Empty)
                 {
                     var fileReferenceIndex = fileReferences.FindIndex(fr => fr.Quote == quote);
                     turnContext.StreamingResponse.QueueTextChunk($" [{fileReferenceIndex + 1}] ");

                     // reset the quote to empty string to avoid processing it again
                     quote = string.Empty;
                     continue;
                 }

                 // if the message chunk contains an annotation quote 【4:0†source】
                 // store the value for the next message chunk so we can process it
                 // we don't want to send it to the user yet
                 if (chunk.Content.Contains('【'))
                 {
                     quote = chunk.Content;
                     continue;
                 }
                 else
                 {
                     // just a regular message chunk, we can send it to the user
                     turnContext.StreamingResponse.QueueTextChunk(chunk.Content);
                 }
             }

             // enable generated by AI label
             turnContext.StreamingResponse.EnableGeneratedByAILabel = true;

             // add sensitivity label
             turnContext.StreamingResponse.SensitivityLabel = new SensitivityUsageInfo()
             {
                 Name = "General",
                 Description = "Business data which is NOT meant for public consumption.
 This can be shared with internal employees, business guests and external partners as needed."
             };

             // add citations
             foreach (var fileReference in fileReferences)
             {
                 citations.Add(fileReference.Citation);
             }
             turnContext.StreamingResponse.AddCitations(citations);
         }
         finally
         {
             await turnContext.StreamingResponse.EndStreamAsync(cancellationToken);
         }
     }
 ```

 > **Summary:** What happens in OnMessageAsync?